isomerpages/moe-beaconpri/_beacon-experiential-learning/Teaching & Learning Programmes/Programme for Active Learning.md

 title: Programme for Active Learning
 permalink: /beacon-experiential-learning/Teaching-and-Learning-Programmes/al/
 description: ""
-third_nav_title: Teaching & Learning Programmes
+third_nav_title: Teaching &amp; Learning Programmes
 ---
-## Programme for Active Learning
+### Programme for Active Learning

 The Programme for Active Learning (PAL) is an integral part of the curriculum for Primary 1 and 2 students.
 PAL offers learning experiences that are active, hands-on, and meaningful.
-PAL consists of modules with activities in four domains – Sports & Games, Outdoor Education, Performing Arts, and Visual Arts.
+PAL consists of modules with activities in four domains – Sports &amp; Games, Outdoor Education, Performing Arts, and Visual Arts.
 These activities, which are carried out in school within the curriculum time, are designed to facilitate the development of social and emotional competencies.

 #### Sports and Games